threefoldfoundation/info_threefold_pub/wiki/tfgrid/cloudunits/resource_units_calc_cloudunits.md

   - sru division to 200, was 300, to be more in line with HDD vs SSD pricing, this check needs to be done +- every 6 months, results in slightly more SU, which is good for farmers.
 - Jan 2022 update for launch v3.x
   - reverted change done in Dec, sru does not have to be deducted from cpu, results in increase of farming rewards, in other words good for farmers.
 Also good formula more easy.
+  - Introduced warning about minimum CPU requirements in relation to passmark.

 ## Remarks